pmkays/Nexus-Booking-Services/README.md

 * Implementation of a page for employees to add their availabilities.
 * Implementation of booking capabilities.
 * Implementation of styled front-end pages.
+* Implementation of a services page for admins to add to employees.